 Fire Incompatibility None known.

-dvice for firefighters
+Advice for firefighters

-Fire Fighting When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed or the silica particles.
-When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
+- When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles - When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.
+Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - ▶ The material is not readily combustible under normal conditions. - ▶ However, it will break down under fire conditions and the organic component may burn. - Not considered to be a significant fire risk - Heat may cause expansion or decomposition with violent rupture of containers.

-Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn. silicon dioxide (SiO2) May emit poisonous fumes.
-May emit corrosive fumes.

-HAZCHEM Not Applicable